czy97/mnist_classify-handwriten-NN-nerwork/README.md

 ## Require：
 - python 3.6
 - numpy
-- download mnist data in the codes/data/
+- download mnist data and store in the codes/data/

 ## Function:
 - Define arbitrary hiddens layers as you want